USA Today via Reuters

 Mike McDaniel explains biggest reason behind Miami’s win

-It isn’t every day there’s an upset of such magnitude, where one of the worst-performing teams dismantles a five-time divisional champion.
-Yes, the Bills had their flaws, like their struggles to stop the run as De’Von Achane had one of his best individual performances.
+It isn’t every day there’s an upset of such magnitude, where one of the worst-performing teams dismantles the team with 5 straight AFC East titles.
+Yes, the Bills struggled to stop the runs as RB De’Von Achane had one of his best individual performances yet.
 Further, Buffalo was without starting cornerback Christian Benford and nickel Taron Johnson, alongside key rotational pieces in defensive end A.J.
 Epenesa and linebacker Shaq Thompson.

 ADVERTISEMENT

-“I think it’s pretty obvious from their play that they didn’t believe their season was over — that’s difficult to do when everyone’s talking to you about the season being over,” Mike McDaniel.
+“I think it’s pretty obvious from their play that they didn’t believe their season was over — that’s difficult to do when everyone’s talking to you about the season being over,” said Mike McDaniel.
 “I think it’s awesome because they deserve it.
-We knew that if we wanted to gain some respect from that team, we had to earn it,” as per PhinPhanatic.
+We knew that if we wanted to gain some respect from that team, we had to earn it.”

-Now, as Miami gears up for a trip to Spain as they face the Washington Commanders in Madrid, the mood in the camp will be better as they hope to remain competitive after this dominant win in the AFC East.
+Now, as Miami gears up for a trip to Spain as they face the Washington Commanders in Madrid, the spirits of the team will be high as they hope to remain competitive after this dominant win in the AFC East.

 ADVERTISEMENT